JULIAN M C SCOTT

 Teaching experience :

-Bristol School of Art Course Leader: Foundation Art & Design (UAL); BA (Hons) Fine Art and FdA Creative Practices
+Bristol School of Art: Tutor on several undergraduate programmes and Course Leader for: Foundation Art & Design (UAL); BA (Hons) Fine Art and FdA Creative Practices

-Bristol UWE: Programme Leader: Integrated Foundation in Art, Media & Design; BA (Hons) Education in Professional Practice and Pathway Lead for the BEd (Hons) Fine Art Pathway
+Bristol UWE: Tutor on several undergraduate and postgraduate programmes and Programme Leader for: Foundation in Art, Media & Design; BA (Hons) Education in Professional Practice and Pathway Lead for the BEd (Hons) Fine Art Pathway.

 Consultancy etc.: